 Home insurance could pay for these expenses.
 But events like these which are expensive but not life-changing, happen frequently.

-Knowing they don’t have to worry about small claims for common mishaps, your insurance company can lower their price by choosing a higher deductible.
+Knowing they don’t have to worry about small claims for common mishaps is why your insurance company lowers their price when you choose a higher deductible.

 What’s more, every time you make a claim, your home insurance rates can go up – even if you switch to a different insurer.
 So it’s best to avoid making home insurance claims for smaller costs anyway.